 Co-Founder & Director of Research

-Nneka holds a PhD in Economics.
-She believes that good evidence should be uncomfortable to ignore.
-Her work focuses on gender, institutions, and development in Africa — producing research that is rigorous enough to hold up to scrutiny and grounded enough to land with decision-makers.
+Nneka believes good evidence should be uncomfortable to ignore.
+Her doctorate is in economics, and her research on gender, institutions, and development in Africa is rigorous enough to hold up to scrutiny and grounded enough to land with decision-makers.

 She is the methodological backbone of the Institute.
 Every tool we build, every finding we publish, every claim we make passes through her.
 She sets the bar and keeps it there.